byuicampuscd/qualtrics-contact-sync/readme.md

 ## Inputs

-The tool will run through the promps included in the repeat-timer library.
+The tool will run through the prompts included in the repeat-timer library.
 It asks when you would like the tool to run. and how often you would like the tool to repeat.
 If all defaults are selected the tool will run once immediately.

 The Tool requires the following files:
 * settings.json